 This may last for a few days or a few weeks, depending on your child.
 Do this until they eventually learn the feeling of needing to go and being able to tell you themselves.
 For the first three days of toilet training, we made sure we were at a house, so we couldn’t get caught out somewhere without a toilet.
 As they start getting the hang of it, you can start pushing it out longer than 30 minute intervals as you want them to start to learn the feeling of needing to go.
 You need to be persistent and patient with this.
 Make any time spent on the toilet a positive one, even if they don’t go.
 With Harper, at the time of her toilet training she became obsessed with kittens, so I would sometimes let her sit on the toilet and look through kitten photos on the internet.
 We also had a book about a little girl who learnt to go to the toilet and we would also read that on the toilet, which she loved!
 I found, the more relaxed she was, the more inclined she was to go.
 Especially when it came to doing a poo.

 I can’t stress it more!
 Just like puppies, kids like to please, so make them feel good about it and they will keep doing it.
+All behaviours happen for a reason.
+So if they have a good enough consequence (a big reward) – they will happen again.
 Even if she sits on the toilet and does nothing, still say well done!
 As toilet time always needs to be fun and rewarding.
 Lots of praise when she goes.
 Tell her how proud you are.
 We would tell Harper that Emmy and Doggy (her two favourite toys at the time) were also super proud of her and she loved knowing that!
 We also did a happy song and dance every time straight after she went, we would get super excited every time!
 And we would say things like;

 “Big girls do wees and poos on the toilet.
 And Harper is such a good big girl” She loved hearing that!

 In terms of what sort of rewards to use, I say use whatever works for your kid.
 Smarties, jelly beans, a sticker, even using a rewards chart where they get to put their own sticker up each time they go.
 It’s also a good idea to give a slightly bigger/better reward if they do a poo on the toilet.
 Some kids really struggle with the idea of pooing on the toilet, so you need to make an even bigger deal about that.
 And don’t stop the rewards too quickly.
 Initially reward the good behaviour every time (this is for both toddlers and puppies).
-But once they start to get it, don’t just stop the rewards, slowly start reducing, to every second time, every third time, until eventually you stop giving them.
+But once the behaviour is learnt, don’t just stop the rewards, slowly start reducing, to every second time, every third time, until eventually you stop giving them.
 If you just stop them straight away, you will most likely experience more accidents again.

 Don’t punish the bad